KaterinaWalter/javadocs/docs/unit3/notes302.md

 ### Technology is Not Neutral

-Historian [Melvin Kranzberg](https://en.wikipedia.org/wiki/Melvin_Kranzberg)’s famous first law of technology argues that “technology is neither good nor bad; _nor is it neutral._” On a similar note, see the presentation ["Technology is Not Neutral"](https://indico.cern.ch/event/1214023/attachments/2556457/4405409/Hare_CERN%20_28-29Nov2022.pdf) by Stephanie Hare, PhD.
+Historian [Melvin Kranzberg](https://en.wikipedia.org/wiki/Melvin_Kranzberg)’s famous first law of technology argues that “technology is neither good nor bad; _nor is it neutral._” For more information on this topic, see the presentation ["Technology is Not Neutral"](https://indico.cern.ch/event/1214023/attachments/2556457/4405409/Hare_CERN%20_28-29Nov2022.pdf) by Stephanie Hare, PhD, which also includes counterpoints to the argument.

 {: .highlight }
 "As we’re designing the system, we’re designing society.
 Ethical rules that we choose to put into that design [impact society]… Nothing is self-evident.
 Everything has to be put out there as something that we think will be a good idea as a component of our society" - **Sir Tim Berners-Lee**, Creator of the World Wide Web

-🎮 Try this **game** that illustrates how software design is not neutral: <a href="https://survivalofthebestfit.com"><button class="btn">Survival of the Best Fit</button></a>
+🎮 Try this game that illustrates **non-neutrality** in software design: <a href="https://survivalofthebestfit.com"><button class="btn">Survival of the Best Fit</button></a>

 > "*Survival of the Best Fit* is an educational game about hiring bias in AI.
-We aim to explain how the misuse of AI can make machines inherit human biases and further inequality.
-Much of the public debate on AI has presented it as a threat imposed on us, rather than one that we have agency over.
-We want to change that by helping people understand the technology, and demand more accountability from those building increasingly pervasive software systems."
+We aim to explain how the misuse of AI can make machines inherit human **biases** and further inequality.
+Much of the public debate on AI has presented it as a threat imposed on us, rather than one that we have **agency** over.
+We want to change that by helping people understand the technology, and demand more **accountability** from those building increasingly pervasive software systems."

-#### In-Class Activity: Mini Ethics Presentations
+#### In-Class Activity: Mini Ethics TedTalk

 <div class="task" markdown="block">